 Unfortunately, we can only respond to successful applicants.

-Current team: David Rademacher, Christopher de Vries, Jesse van de Ploeg (NL), Pieter Oosterheert (NL), Timmy Huang (CH),
+David Rademacher, Christopher de Vries, Jesse van der Ploeg (NL), Isaac Vaarzon Morel (NL), Türker Naci Şaylan (TR), Pieter Oosterheert (NL), Timmy Huang (CH),

 David Rademacher has worked in the period 2011 – 2015 for as a lecturer and researcher at the chair of prof. Vogt for landscape architecture at the ETH in Zurich.
 Since 2014 he has taught at the Berlage Institute, Center of Advanced Studies in Architecture and Urban design and at the Academy for Architecture in Rotterdam and Tilburg.